laurenchen0631/English-Learning/category/common_phrase.md

 - word gets around 迅速傳開
 	- "I hear you were having drinks with a tall, dark, handsome man last night."
 "Wow, word gets around fast, doesn't it?"
 	- She doesn't want word getting around the office that she's pregnant.
+- tongue in cheek (adj/adv)開玩笑的/說著玩的
+	- Her latest play is a firmly tongue-in-cheek look at the world of advertising.
+	- He said that he was a huge fan of the president, although I suspect it was tongue in cheek.
++ hang up 掛斷電話 == to end a phone conversation
+	- He started shouting so I hung up on him.
+	- Let me speak to Melanie before you hang up.

 ## Act
 - a means to an end 達到目的的手段 == something that you do because it will help you to achieve something else